Spinkoo/Face-alignement/README.md

 # Face-alignement

-Project was done by me : HARROUZ Wail and BOUMERDAS WASSILA
+Project was done by  : HARROUZ Wail and BOUMERDAS WASSILA

 First install the following ( for SIFT with opencv)  :